swcarpentry/shell-novice/_episodes/01-intro.md

 While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.

 The **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
 We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
 This way of interacting with a computer is intuitive and very easy to learn.
-But this way of giving instructions to a computer scales very poorly if we are to give large stream to instructions even if they are similar or identical.
-For example if we have to copy third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.
+But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
+For example if we have to copy the third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.
 Using the tradition GUI approach of clicks will take several hours to do this.

-This is where we take advange of shell - a **command-line interface** to make such repetitive tasks atumatic and fast.
+This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
 It can take a single instruction and repeat it over as it is or with some modification as many times as we want.
-The task in example obove can be accomplished in a few minutes at most.
+The task in the example above can be accomplished in a few minutes at most.

 The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
 It is called so because when you type a command and press <kbd>Return</kbd> (also known as <kbd>Enter</kbd>) the shell